Delta Live Tables SQL language reference

 Use SET

-to specify a configuration value for a table or view, including Spark configurations.
+to specify a configuration value in a query that declares a table or view, including Spark configurations.
 Any table or view you define in a notebook after the SET

 statement has access to the defined value.
 Any Spark configurations specified using the SET